isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-the-secret-maps-of-singapore.md

 Eurasian Patrick Mowe, Rosalind's husband, was at the tail end of his career, heading the MPH group of companies in Singapore and Malaysia, when the maps were published.[^11] Even so, it is likely that his influence in publishing and distribution helped in promoting the maps to foreign newspapers such as <i>The New York Times</i>, which carried brief articles on these maps in 1987 and 1988.

-#### **MAPPING OUT SECRET PLACES**
+#### **Mapping Out Secret Places**

 The first map. <i>The Secret Map of Singapore</i>, released around July 1986, took seven months of research, involving full days of exploration.
 Michel, working from early evenings and late into the night took another four months to draw and colour the map.
 The work required frequent on-site verification, resulting in a detailed map that traced unusual sights and untrodden areas, provided educational but sharp insights and often dispensed useful and sometimes hilarious advice.

 The main map is an outline of Singapore that has 93 locations highlighted, from tourist spots to interesting temples and eateries.
 The map unfolds into nine subsections: Chinatown, Orchard Road, Serangoon Road, Little India, Arab Street.
-Geylang, Geylang Serai - which includes the Joo Chiat and Katong areas - Holland Village and Toa payoh.
+Geylang, Geylang Serai – which includes the Joo Chiat and Katong areas – Holland Village and Toa payoh.

 The bright colours on the map are not merely an element of graphic design.
-In effect, the colours function as codes for the different interests that a traveller may have - "black for antiques, curios and handicrafts; red for restaurants and coffee shops; green for recommended sightseeing; blue for interesting shops; and purple for the spiritual and the esoteric.[^12] A bright pink highlights a route that is highly recommended.
+In effect, the colours function as codes for the different interests that a traveller may have – "black for antiques, curios and handicrafts; red for restaurants and coffee shops; green for recommended sightseeing; blue for interesting shops; and purple for the spiritual and the esoteric.[^12] A bright pink highlights a route that is highly recommended.
 In the subsections, exact locations are indicated by the unit numbers of each outlet so that the map-reader is certain of the exact location. <i>The Secret Map of Singapore</i> retailed at S$4.90 at the time, a bargain considering how much work went into it.

 Food outlets and good eats were already highlighted in <i>The Secret Map of Singapore</i> and thus the companion map. <i>The Secret Food Map of Singapore</i> naturally expanded on the research done previously.
 The second map was published around May 1987 and reportedly took 14 months to research and produce.
 The creators claimed to have visited as many as 10,000 outlets and eaten more than 1.000 meals in the course of researching <i>The Secret Food Map of Singapore</i>, from exotic Vietnamese and Thai eateries (well, exotic for the time) to humble hawker stalls selling comfort food such as goreng pisang (deep fried bananas). [^13]A similar colour coding system was adopted in this map with "red for Chinese food, green for Malay or Nonya food. black for other Asian food and blue for Western food".[^14]